7 Best Cooling Spices for Summer and Ayurveda Tips

 How to use it?

-Soak cumin overnight or with coriander for their digestive or diuretic properties (helping to pee more).
+Soak cumin seeds overnight — alone or with coriander — to draw out their digestive and diuretic properties (helps you to pee more).
+Drink the strained water in the morning.

 Fresh Ginger